A Crazy Idea?

 Most teachers fill their days with some form of hobby, exercise or another job.
 Vietnam is a country where activities that are normally unaffordable are far less costly.
 For example, activities such as yoga, rock climbing, boxing, and cross-fit are a fraction of the price they are back home.
 If you’re wanting to pick up a new skill, this is your perfect opportunity.

 Lavish lunches are also a popular activity for teachers.
 Eating out in Vietnam is extremely affordable.
 Even eating at the fanciest brunch spots can be reasonably priced!
 The expat teaching communities in all 3 major cities, Hanoi, Ho Chi Minh City, and Da Nang are thriving.
 There is always something to do and someone to see.

 Coffee houses are also in abundance in Vietnam.
 I spend a lot of my time sipping Vietnamese coffee while writing and reading.
 Vietnamese coffee is some of the best in the world and heavily addictive!

 I often spend my days off getting out of the city on my motorbike and exploring some of Vietnam’s most stunning countryside.
 Over the last few years, I’m lucky enough to say that I have visited some of Vietnam’s finest destinations with my husband.
 Which brings me onto my last and favorite aspect of life in Vietnam.
 Travel.

-6. Travel Prospects Whilst Teaching in Vietnam
+Travel Prospects as a Teacher in Vietnam

 I have to admit, travel was the number one reason I moved to Vietnam to teach English.
 After researching every possible avenue for earning money while seeing the world, I concluded that this would be my best option.
 And I was not wrong.